gchq/stroom-docs/content/en/docs/sending-data/example-clients/_index.md

 ---

 The following article provides examples to help data providers send data to Stroom via the HTTPS interface.
-The code for the clients is in the _stroom-clients_ repository [stroom-clients (external link)](https://github.com/gchq/stroom-clients).
+The code for the clients is in the _stroom-clients_ repository {{< external-link "stroom-clients" "https://github.com/gchq/stroom-clients" >}}.